antonilo/unsupervised_detection/README.md

 * python-gflags
 * Keras 2.2.4

 ### Datasets

 We have used three publicly available dataset for our experiments:

 [DAVIS 2016](https://davischallenge.org/davis2016/browse.html) | [FBMS59](https://lmb.informatik.uni-freiburg.de/resources/datasets/) | [SegTrackV2](https://web.engr.oregonstate.edu/~lif/SegTrack2/dataset.html)

-The datasets can be used without any prior pre-processing.
+The datasets can be used without any pre-processing.

+### Downloads

-## Training
+### Training

+### Testing

 ### Acknowledgment

-Some of the code belonging to this folder has been inspired by the following repositories [SfMLearner](https://github.com/tinghuiz/SfMLearner), [TFOptflow](https://github.com/philferriere/tfoptflow), [Generative_Inpaiting](https://github.com/JiahuiYu/generative_inpainting).
-We would like to thank all the authors of those repositories.
+Some of the code belonging to this project has been inspired by the following repositories [SfMLearner](https://github.com/tinghuiz/SfMLearner), [TFOptflow](https://github.com/philferriere/tfoptflow), [Generative_Inpaiting](https://github.com/JiahuiYu/generative_inpainting).
+We would like to thank all the authors of these repositories.